Chapter 16:

 “Not yet…” Reaching for his phone, suddenly a massive explosion in the distance shook the ground!
 Both Amala and Harper stood, assuming it was an earthquake; however, on the edge of the city colorful dust clouds and debris billowed upward into the blue sky!
 “W-was that an earthquake?
 Do earthquake’s cause explosions?”

 “No…I think.”
 Every car and building security alarm in the surrounding area roared to life!
-People flooded the streets, all casting their eyes up at the clouds of smoke, hearing a cacophony of blasts ring out like a disorderly band!
+People flooded the streets, attention drawn toward clouds of smoke and a cacophony of blasts ringing out like a disorderly band!
 More colors tinted the clouds, as people became transfixed on the incident! “…Let’s go!”

 “What?!
 Go where?”